Certifications

 Is there any training recommended before taking the OSC exam?

 It is recommended that you attend at least a 40-hour foundations training course (several are offered by our partners).
-We also have a published reading list which the exam is cited from.

-• Baker, Rae L. Deep Dive: Exploring the Real-world Value of Open Source Intelligence.
+Baker, Rae L. Deep Dive: Exploring the Real-world Value of Open Source Intelligence.
 Indianapolis: John Wiley and Sons, 2023.
 ISBN: 1119933243

-• Bazzell, Michael.
-OSINT Techniques: Resources for Uncovering Online Information (10th Ed.).
+Bazzell, Michael.
+OSINT Techniques: Resources for Uncovering Online Information (11th Ed.).
 Independently published.
-2023.
-ISBN: 8366360401
+2024.
+ISBN: 979-8345969250

-• Hailey, Kitty.
+Hailey, Kitty.
 Code of Professional Conduct: Standards and Ethics for the Investigative Profession (4th).
 Self-Published.
 2022.
 ISBN: 8218120313

 How long is the certification valid?